PredixDev/px-deck-selector/README.md

 # px-deck-selector [![Build Status](https://travis-ci.org/PredixDev/px-deck-selector.svg?branch=master)](https://travis-ci.org/PredixDev/px-deck-selector)

-The px-deck-selector component displays a dropdown of decks and returns the url for the selected deck.
+`Px-deck-selector` is a Predix UI component which displays a dropdown of decks and returns the url for the selected deck.

 ## Overview

-Use the px-deck-selector component to allow your users to choose a deck from a dropdown list.
+Use the `px-deck-selector` component to allow your users to choose a deck from a dropdown list.
 Set the decks using an array of objects with `name` and `url` properties.
 When a user selects a new deck, the `selected-deck-url` will be updated.

 ## Usage